About the CourtFormPrep Program

 - the Vermont Judiciary court fees page (Note: If you can’t afford to pay the court fees, you can file a fee waiver request form.

+To use these forms, your computer will need Adobe Reader, Adobe Flash Player and a printer.
 Please read the Frequently Asked Questions page for more information and help with technical problems with the CourtFormPrep program.

 Note: You will be taken to our partner website called LawHelp Interactive.